Joe Lombardi

-Joseph Philip Lombardi (born June 6, 1971) is an American professional football coach and former player who is the offensive coordinator for the Denver Broncos of the National Football League (NFL).
-He previously served as the offensive coordinator of the Detroit Lions and Los Angeles Chargers.
+Joseph Philip Lombardi (born June 6, 1971) is an American professional football coach and former player who currently serves as a senior offensive assistant for the Baltimore Ravens of the National Football League (NFL).
+He previously served as the offensive coordinator of the Denver Broncos, Detroit Lions, and Los Angeles Chargers.
 Lombardi also previously served as an assistant coach for the Atlanta Falcons.
 He is the grandson of Pro Football Hall of Fame Coach Vince Lombardi.

-Early years
+Early life

 A 1994 graduate of the United States Air Force Academy, Lombardi played tight end for the Falcons under head coach Fisher DeBerry.
 He lettered three seasons and started as a senior; he also lettered a season in lacrosse.
 He served his four years on active duty in the Air Force, where he was a program manager on the F-22 program at Wright-Patterson Air Force Base in Dayton, Ohio.
 In the last two years of his military time, he juggled his football and Air Force schedules as he was a volunteer coach at Dayton.